Eppo-exp/eppo-docs/docs/statistics/multiple-testing.md

 # Multiple testing correction

-Normally, the confidence intervals for metric indivitually control their error rates; a 95% confidence interval fails to cover to true underlying parameter 5% of the time.
+By default, the confidence intervals for metric individually control their error rates; a 95% confidence interval fails to cover to true underlying parameter 5% of the time.
 Thus for an experiment with 20 confidence intervals (one variant with 20 metrics, or 2 variants with 10 metrics each), we can expect one of these to fail its coverage.

 We can avoid this by making our confidence intervals more conservative (wider) in order to control the [Family-wise error rate](https://en.wikipedia.org/wiki/Family-wise_error_rate) (FWER), that is, the probability that any single confidence interval does not cover its underlying true parameter.
 Naturally, the more confidence intervals we look at, the more stringest this approach is.